Playa Paraiso Beach, Tulum

 Paraiso meaning "Paradise", this beach is truly a paradise on earth.
 One of the most stunning white sand beaches with beautiful turquoise waters on the Caribbean coastline of Mexico.
 Unlike some of the beaches in Playa Del Carmen, this one has a very relaxed vibe and our most favorite as well.

 Slightly disappointed that the beach access at Tulum ruins was closed off, we headed to Paraiso beach.
-The short road from the entrance of ruins to the beach was restricted to pedestrian and bike traffic only, so we had to take the longer route, which was still very easy to find.
-We parked on the sandy street that opened up to the beach near Pancho Villa bar and grill.
+The short road from the entrance of ruins to the beach was restricted to pedestrian and bike traffic only, so we had to take the longer route.
+It was still very easy to find with the help of GPS.
+We parked on the sandy street that opened up to the beach near Pancho Villa bar and grill